 To be recognised nationally and internationally as the leading organisation for armed protective security within the critical national infrastructure of the UK.

 In partnership with the civil nuclear industry, national security agencies and regulatory bodies the CNC will deter any attacker whose intent is the theft or sabotage of nuclear material whether static or in transit.
 If an attack occurs CNC will defend that material and deny access to it.
 If material is seized or high consequence facilities compromised the CNC will recover control of the facility and regain custody of the material.

-For more information see our strategy and business plan.
+For more information see our Strategic Plan.